-Bunting is so popular in the shops right now but you can make your own high quality bunting in a very short space of time with this latest So Sew Simple project.
+Bunting is so popular in the shops right now but you can make your own high quality bunting in a very short space of time with this beginner friendly sewing project.
 Making bunting is a great way of decorating your own home or making unique personalised gifts for others.
 It is made to a high standard so you can hang it outside and even put it in the washing machine!
 Perfect!

 I used three different fabrics for the bunting and used them for both sides.
 You could put plain fabrics on the back if you would like to save your best fabric for the front.
 Three fat quarters will be more than enough if you choose to use three fabrics.